 Director Compensation and Related Party Transactions

 This paper examines whether independent directors’ compensation is associated with related party transactions (RPTs).
 We focus both on directors’ total compensation and on their equity-based compensation.
-Employing hand-collected data for S&P 1500 firms, we find that independent directors’ compensation is significantly associated with the occurrence of RPTs.
-Specifically, we predict and find that level of compensation (equity-based compensation) is positively (negatively) associated with the occurrence of RPTs.
+Employing hand-collected data for S&P 1500 firms, we find that independent directors’ compensation is significantly associated with RPTs.
+Specifically, we predict and find that level of compensation is positively related to RPTs, but we do not find equity-based compensation to be associated with RPTs.
 Next, we decompose the compensation measures into “market” (i.e., predicted) level and “excessive” components and find that the results are driven by the excessive components.
-These findings suggest that overcompensating the directors reduces their independence and their board monitoring efficacy.
-In additional analyses we find that the effects of director compensation on RPTs are stronger for RPTs with directors compared with RPTs with non-directors, and for non-business RPTs compared with business RPTs.
-Last, we find that our results are stronger for directors who have authority to approve RPTs.
-Specifically, we find that for firms that delegate the RPT approval authority to the Audit Committee, the compensation of the Audit Committee independent directors is more strongly associated with the occurrence of RPTs than that of non-Audit Committee directors.
+This association between RPTs and director compensation is moderated by corporate governance mechanisms, suggesting that the association between director compensation and RPTs reflects a conflict of interest between insiders and shareholders.
+We also find some evidence that the effects of director compensation on RPTs are stronger for RPTs with directors compared with RPTs with non-directors, for non-business RPTs compared with business RPTs, and for ex post RPTs compared to ex ante RPTs.

 Keywords: Related Party Transactions, Director Compensation, Board Monitoring, Corporate Governance, Disclosure, Audit Committees, SFAS 57, Regulation S-X